Nordea: Further development

+2017 relocation and aftermath

 Nordea announced plans to move its corporate headquarters from Stockholm, Sweden to Helsinki, Finland in September 2017.
-Nordea cited the Swedish socialist government’s unpredictable tax hikes as the primary reason for its decision to relocate.
+Nordea cited the Swedish socialist government's unpredictable tax hikes as the primary reason for its decision to relocate.
 Nordea estimated that relocation would save the bank a billion euros.
 The re-domiciliation of Nordea to Finland put it within the supervision of the European Central Bank and within the European Union's banking union.
 In October 2018, Nordea completed the move of its corporate headquarters to Helsinki, Finland.